-The main purpose of the paper is empirical, however.
+The main contribution of the paper is empirical.
 A number of studies have tried to uncover economic and social determinants of corruption: we outline some of their results in Section 3, when describing the data we will use.
-As far as we know, however, nobody has yet investigated how electoral rules correlate with corruption in a large cross section of countries.
-We try to fill this lacuna in the literature by relating corruption to different features of the electoral system in a sample from the late nineties, encompassing data from more than 80 (developed and developing) democracies.
-Our corruption variable is based on the data compiled by Transparency International, measuring perceptions of the degree of corruption, as seen by business people, risk analysts and the general public.
+But as far as we know, nobody has yet investigated how electoral rules correlate with corruption in a large cross section of countries.
+Trying to fill this lacuna in the literature, we relate corruption to electoral rules as suggested by theory, in a sample from the late nineties encompassing data from more than 80 (developed and developing) democracies.
+Our corruption variable is based on the data compiled by Transparency International, measuring perceptions of the degree of corruption among business people, risk analysts and the general public.

-We confront these corruption data with data on political institutions in two alternative ways.
+We confront these data on corruption with data on electoral rules using two different statistical methods.
 Section 4 reports on estimates obtained from traditional regression analysis.
-In Section 5, we instead present non-parametric estimates to address possible selection bias in the choice of electoral rules and to allow for possible non-linearities.
-Specifically, we use two propensity-score methods that have recently begun to make their way into the tool box of labor economists, but have not yet been applied in the literature on political economics.
+Section 5 presents estimates obtained by three nonparametric matching estimators, to address possible selection bias in the choice of electoral rules and to allow for possible non-linearities - such as heterogenous effects of electoral rules on corruption depending on the cultural or historical environment.
+Specifically, we use propensity-score methods that have recently begun to make their way into the tool box of labor economists, but have not yet been applied in the literature on political economics.

 The evidence is consistent with the theoretical hypotheses outlined in Section 2.
-Holding constant a variety of economic and social variables, we find that specific features of proportional electoral rules are associated with more widespread perceptions of corruption.
-In particular, corruption tends to be higher in those countries where a larger fraction of candidates is elected via voters over party lists rather than over individual candidates, that is where there is less individual accountability.
-We also find that larger voting districts-implying lower barriers to entry-are associated with less corruption, but this result is less empirically robust.
-Proportional electoral systems tend to combine these two opposite effects.
-Thus, they typically have large district magnitude with citizens voting for party lists rather than for individual candidates.
+Holding constant a variety of economic and social variables, corruption tends to be higher in those countries where a larger fraction of candidates is elected via voting over party lists rather than on individual candidates.
+We also find that larger voting districts are associated with less corruption, but this result is empirically less robust.
+Proportional electoral rules tend to combine these two opposite effects: they typically have large district magnitude as well as citizens voting for party lists.
 But the second dimension is empirically more important than the first: according to the data, proportional electoral rules are associated with more corruption than majoritarian elections.